Pringles: History

 In 1956, Procter & Gamble assigned a task to chemist Fredric J. Baur (1918–2008): to develop a new kind of potato chip to address consumer complaints about broken, greasy, and stale chips, as well as air in the bags.
-Baur spent 2 years developing saddle-shaped chips from fried dough, and selected a tubular can as the chips' container.
+Baur spent two years developing saddle-shaped chips from fried dough, and selected a tubular can as the chips' container.
 The saddle-shape of Pringles chips is mathematically known as a hyperbolic paraboloid.
 However, Baur could not figure out how to make the chips palatable, and was pulled off the task to work on another brand.

 In the mid-1960s another P&G researcher, Alexander Liepa of Montgomery, Ohio, restarted Baur's work and succeeded in improving the taste.
 Although Baur designed the shape of the Pringles chip, Liepa's name is on the patent.
-Gene Wolfe, a mechanical engineer and author known for science fiction and fantasy novels, helped develop the machine that cooks them.
+Gene Wolfe, a mechanical engineer and author known for science fiction and fantasy novels, helped develop the machine that cooked them.

-P&G began selling Pringles in Indiana in 1968.
-By 1975, they were available across most of the US, and by 1991 were distributed internationally.
+In 1968, P&G first marketed Pringles in Indiana.
+The earliest mention in an advertisement was on October 3, 1968, where a newspaper in Evansville, Indiana advertised "Pringle Potato Chips" as being "New at Kroger".
+Afterward, they were gradually distributed around the rest of the country and by 1975, were available across most of the US.
+By 1991, Pringles were distributed internationally.

 There are several theories behind the origin of the product's name.
 One theory refers to Mark Pringle, who filed a US Patent 2,286,644 titled "Method and Apparatus for Processing Potatoes" on March 5, 1937.
 Pringle's work was cited by P&G in filing their own patent for improving the taste of dehydrated processed potatoes.
 Another theory suggests that two Procter advertising employees lived on Pringle Drive in Finneytown (north of Cincinnati, Ohio), and the name paired well with "potato chips".
 Another theory says that P&G chose the Pringles name from a Cincinnati telephone book.
 Another source says that the name Pringles was "chosen out of a hat" to promote a family name appeal.